Sign up for our newsletters

 Bring your best outfit, your appetite, and someone who’ll take 400 pictures of you under the olive tree.

-Right, let’s get into the main event: the food.
+Right, let’s get onto the most important bit: the food.
 Folly isn’t doing your standard brunch buffet with lukewarm pasta and mystery chicken skewers.
-No, this is a sit-down, course-by-course kind of affair—proper posh.
+No, this is a sit-down, course-by-course extravaganza — proper posh.

 Let’s give a round of applause to the side dishes.
-You might think mashed potatoes are simple.
-Wrong.
-These were so silky they could have doubled as moisturiser.
+The mashed potatoes were so smooth, they could have doubled as moisturiser.

-We also were given roasted herb parmentier potatoes—because clearly, one type of potato isn’t enough—and sautéed greens dressed in nutty pesto and parmesan.
+We were also given roasted herb pommes Parmentier—because clearly, one type of potato isn’t enough—and the sautéed greens dressed in nutty pesto and parmesan were delicious, too.

 Just when we thought we couldn’t eat another bite… along came dessert.

-There was a baked chocolate number with blood orange sorbet, and a very photogenic white chocolate pavlova.
-Both were delightful.
-But the twist?
-Ice cream topped with olive oil and balsamic with crispy sourdough.
+The desserts included a rich baked chocolate dessert paired with blood orange sorbet, and a stunning white chocolate pavlova that was almost too pretty to eat.
+Both were delicious.
+But the real twist?
+Ice cream drizzled with olive oil and balsamic vinegar, topped with crispy sourdough.

-It sounds like something your mate tried after a wine tasting class and a dare—but it works.
-Like, really works.
-It’s sweet, tangy, creamy, and absolutely bizarre in the best way.
-It’s the kind of dish that wins awards.
-Or at least starts conversations about whether balsamic and olive oil belongs in your dessert bowl.
+It sounds like something your mate came up with after a few too many beers—but somehow, it works.
+Sweet, tangy, creamy, and totally bizarre in the best way.
+Why has no one thought of this before?
+It’ll make you question everything you thought you knew about life.
+It’s the kind of dish that wins awards—or at least sparks a heated debate about whether balsamic and olive oil belong in your dessert bowl.

 What’s brunch without a good drink or five?
 Folly Brunch delivers on the beverage front in a big way.